 Now you would think that the constitutional protection against unlawful searches would automatically extend to your own backyard.
 It's not that black and white.
 The Supreme Court created the "Open Fields Doctrine," which is an exception to the requirement that the police need a search warrant in order to search your property.

 The Open Fields Doctrine states that a person cannot have a reasonable expectation of privacy in open fields surrounding their residence.
-Since many people in South Florida (namely rural areas such as the Redlands and Southwest Ranches) have more than one acre of property, this doctrine permits police officers to simply walk onto your land without a warrant if they have probable cause to believe that marijuana is being grown on the premises.
+Since many people in Miami-Dade County (namely rural areas such as the Redlands and Southwest Ranches) have more than one acre of property, this doctrine permits police officers to simply walk onto your land without a warrant if they have probable cause to believe that marijuana is being grown on the premises.

 For instance, if you live on an acre of unfenced land, you cannot reasonably expect to have privacy on every corner of your land.
 So if you are growing marijuana on your land in an area that is significantly removed from the residence, the police can very likely access it without having to obtain a search warrant.